Syrian army closes in on Aleppo after dawn attack

 More than 100,000 have died since the start of the conflict, the United Nations says, and millions more are displaced.

-(Reporting by Molhem Barakat; Writing by Oliver Holmes in Beirut; Editing by Mark Trevelyan)
+(Reporting by Molhem Barakat; Writing by Oliver Holmes in Beirut; Editing by John Stonestreet)